A selection of David Simpson’s votes

 Register of Members’ Interests

 Universal Meat Company, 17A Derrycoose Road, Annaghmore, BT62 1LY.
 Meat importers/exporters.
 Advisory role: dealing with banks.
-Payments of £3,000 will be made quarterly from September 2009.
+Until further notice, I will receive a quarterly payment of £3,000.
+Hours: 36 hrs per quarter.
+(Updated 16 September 2016)

 View the history of this MP’s entries in the Register